hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

 Two cases:
 Case 1.
-Transaction creator wants to add signatory to own account, having permission CanAddSignatory Case 2.
-Transaction creator was granted with CanAddSignatory permission to add signatory to this account
+Transaction creator wants to add signatory to his or her account, having permission CanAddSignatory Case 2.
+CanAddSignatory was granted to transaction creator

 <aside class="notice">
 Granting specific rights in the system allows other account to perform actions over the account, which granted such rights.
 They can be revoked if needed, and for more information — please check <a href="#permission-model">permission model</a> section.